-Multivariate analyses can determine variation in communities/assemblages, such as cluster analysis (usually run with a Similarity Profile (SIMPROF) test) and multidimensional scaling (MDS), which allows creation of a 'map' of samples indicating how closely related they are to each other.
+Multivariate analyses using PRIMER software and/or the Vegan package in R, can determine variation in communities/assemblages, such as cluster analysis (usually run with a Similarity Profile (SIMPROF) test) and multi-dimensional scaling (MDS), which allows creation of a 'map' of samples indicating how closely related they are to each other.
 Variation across samples can be analysed further using Similarity Percentages (SIMPER) analysis, which calculates within-cluster similarity, and identifies the most influential taxa within each cluster by ranking average abundances and similarity contributions (Noble-James et al. 2017).
-Further analyses can be used to assess potential relationships between biotic data and environmental data.
+Further analyses can be used to assess potential relationships between biotic data and environmental data e.g. BIOENV.